 Buckwheat, or kasha, comes from a plant related to rhubarb.
 It's not a grain, but it cooks like one.
 High in fiber and full of flavor, buckwheat is hearty enough to stand on its own.
 You can even eat it like cereal, with or without milk.

-This stuffing can be made ahead, stored in the fridge, and reheated when you’re ready to eat.
-It’s a great make-ahead dish that saves time during busy weeks.
+This stuffing can be made ahead, stored in the fridge, and reheated when you're ready to eat.
+It's a great make-ahead dish that saves time during the holidays.

-For another buckwheat recipe, try Buckwheat with Onions.
+For another buckwheat recipe, try Buckwheat with Fried Onions.

 FAQ